codedex-io/gen-ai/4-limitations-safety/19_the_confident_wrong_answer.md

 ## Prompts

 ```
-Sonny:
-How many times does the letter 'r' appear in the word strawberry?
+👨🏻‍💻 How many times does the letter 'r' appear in the word strawberry?

-Lumi:
-The letter 'r' appears twice in the word "strawberry."
+🧚 The letter 'r' appears twice in the word "strawberry."
 ```

 ```